-In Part One Robbins describes how the medical model of psychosis underlies the current approach of both psychiatry and psychoanalysis, despite the fact that neuroscience has failed to confirm the model’s basic organic assumption.
-In Part Two Robbins examines two of Freud’s models of psychosis that are based on the assumption of a constitutional inability to develop a normal or neurotic mind.
+In Part I Robbins describes how the medical model of psychosis underlies the current approach of both psychiatry and psychoanalysis, despite the fact that neuroscience has failed to confirm the model’s basic organic assumption.
+In Part II Robbins examines two of Freud’s models of psychosis that are based on the assumption of a constitutional inability to develop a normal or neurotic mind.
 The theories of succeeding generations of analysts have for the most part reiterated the biases of Freud’s two models, so that psychoanalysis considers the psychoses beyond its scope.
-In Part Three Robbins proposes that the psychoses are the result of disturbances in the attachment-separation phase of development leading to maladaptive persistence of a primordial form of mental activity related to Freud’s primary process.
-Finally, in Part Four Robbins describes a psychoanalytic approach to treatment based on his model.
+In Part III Robbins proposes that the psychoses are the result of disturbances in the attachment-separation phase of development, leading to maladaptive persistence of a primordial form of mental activity related to Freud’s primary process.
+Finally, in Part IV Robbins describes a psychoanalytic approach to treatment based on his model.
 The book is richly illustrated with material from Robbins’ clinical practice.

 Psychoanalysis Meets Psychosis has the potential to undo centuries of alienation between society and psychotic persons.
 The book offers an understanding of severe mental illness that will be novel and inspiring not only to psychoanalysts but to all mental health professionals.